griter-io/backend-test/README.md

-# Book Store API
+# Book Store App Fullstack Development

-**Scenario:** You are required to develop some API endpoints for book store dashboard.

-**Goal** To asses your skills level in developing API endpoints using Ruby on Rails.

-**Requirements**
--  We are providing a github repository for you to use as a starting point.
+**Scenario:** You are required to develop simple & minimize book store web app.
+To help user to record and update the book information.
+We are providing a github repository for you to use as a starting point.
 You may fork this repo and create a pull request when you're done.

+**Goal** To asses your skills level of Ruby on Rails in both frontend and backend.

+**Backend Requirements**
 -  Create RESTful API endpoints for the following resource:
    -  Book: title, author, genre, serial_number, published_year, fiction(boolean)
    -  Author: name